 The African continent is home to many different snake species, some of which are amongst the world's most dangerous.
-These range from legendary species like the black mamba, to little-known snakes like the West African carpet viper.
-In this article, we look at a few of Africa's most feared snake species, before exploring different kinds of snake venom and the unique ways that each affects the human body.
+These range from legendary species like the black mamba to little-known snakes like the West African carpet viper.

-It is important to remember that although snakes must be treated with respect, the majority of snake species are not venomous.
-Even those that are will typically try to avoid contact with humans rather than risk confrontation.
+It is important to remember that although snakes must be treated with respect, the majority are not venomous.
+Even those that are will typically try to avoid contact with humans rather than risk confrontation, and anti-venom is available for all of the species listed below.
+Don't let a fear of snakes stop you from exploring Africa's breathtaking wilderness areas.
+With a little care, there's nothing to prevent humans and snakes from co-existing in harmony.
 All snake species are important to the balance of the African ecosystem, fulfilling a valuable role as middle-order predators.
-Without them, rodent populations would soar out of control.
-Instead of fearing them, we should endeavor to understand and conserve them.

 01 of 10